 Back to sewing.
 Next project was a little girls halter top sundress with shorts and matching flower headband.
 They loved the head bands and flowers.

+We also made skirts, little girl pillow case dresses, hot pads for the oven, sewing machine covers, and t-shirt dresses.
 We then took a day off in the middle of the week to go to the beach and sight see a little bit.
 We went to a resort on the other side of the island that was very beautiful and nice.
 We ate at the lunch buffet, had frozen pina colada drinks and sat under our cabana.
 This was my favorite day!

 They were shooting commercials on this beach when we were there.
 Some of the models were sitting in their chairs drinking the beverage of choice down there- Cola Real.
 Some were running through the water while the cameras followed them.
 The boys were in heaven.